Xming

 The encoding of network traffic used by the X protocol is optimised for LANs, where the time spent encoding and decoding the data is more important than minimizing the amount of data transmitted.
 While this is fine for an Ethernet, it becomes a problem for very slow networks like serial lines.
 X.Org have abandoned LBX, their own built-in compression system, in favour of using SSH compression on slow networks.

 Operation via a personal firewall, VPN or any software that modifies the TCP/IP stack, will increase latency and make the X server appear unresponsive.
 Especially Webwasher, Symantec Antivirus and Zone Alarm.
 Disabling these products isn't sufficient, uninstall them to restore network performance with the X protocol.
-Some badly designed online virus scanners aggressively interfere with all network traffic which causes serious processing overhead when used with X.
+Some badly designed virus scanners aggressively interfere with all network traffic and can cause a serious processing overhead for X. Also check you are not using any of these [WWW]Intrusive Applications e.g. I turn off the Windows Defender service while running Xming.

-If standard Xming's OpenGL doesn't work with a program then you can switch on various diagnostic output.
+If Xming's native Windows WGL interface for accelerated OpenGL (-wgl option) doesn't work with a program then you can switch on various diagnostic output.
 Start Xming with special environment variables set

 Variable Description